 The Sustainability Office fosters a culture of sustainability at UCSC by actively engaging students, staff, faculty and community members through education, leadership development, institutional change and behavioral transformation.
 Learn more at the website.

-The UC Santa Cruz Campus Sustainability Plan Grant serves as a funding mechanism to support the implementation of projects and programs that forward the Goals, Strategies, and Actions identified in the 2017-22 Campus Sustainability Plan.
+The UC Santa Cruz Campus Sustainability Plan Fellows program serves as a student employment funding mechanism to support departments in their implementation of projects and programs that forward the Goals, Strategies, and Actions identified in the 2017-22 Campus Sustainability Plan.
 Learn more on the Funding page.

 Visit the Progress Report to review updates on year-one actions in the 2017-2018 academic year.